TarakKatoch/My-Docker-Dockyard/Microservices Architecture using Docker Swarm/README.md

 ```
 If not installed, download it from Docker's official site and install it.

+**Note:** Docker Desktop should be running in the background for Docker Swarm to work properly.

 ### 1.2 Initialize Docker Swarm
 Start Docker Swarm:
 ```sh